Madh2005/Maddy-s-demo/README.md

 # Maddy-s-demo
-This is my first repository
+This is my first Git repository.
+Author - Madhurya Dutta